`

 Usually I recommend starting with simple programs like:

-Once you’ve done enough of simple programs, then I would suggest you take some large design problems from DesignFest and try TDD on them.
+Once they practiced enough with simple programs, then they would take some large design problems from DesignFest and try to TDD them.
 The beauty of these problems is, they are quite big, can take up-to a week to finish it completely.
-Now we are talking real world, where
+Now we are talking something semi-real world, where

-- We have limited time to solve/program large complex problems which needs to be simplified.
+• We have limited time to solve/program a complex problem, which needs to be simplified.

-- Identify and prioritize the crux of the problem, figure out what is the most important, what will give us fastest feedback
+• Identify and prioritize the crux/essence of the problem, figure out what is the most important, what will give us fastest feedback

-Deliberately practicing this way for a few years, even though you are practicing TDD on your production project, will really help you appreciate the depth and benefit of this approach to development.
+Deliberately practicing this way for a few years to really appreciate the depth and benefit of TDD.

 Friday, May 14th, 2010